How to care for cut flowers

 The reason is simple.
 Because we believe that with sufficient after care, cut flowers can last longer.
-Provided, that you buy them fresh.
-If not, even that miracle bag won´t save their lives.
+Provided, that you buy them fresh, and in our shop you do. :) If you buy them elsewhere, and they are not fresh, even that miracle bag won´t save their lives.

 So, how to do it?
 Each cut flower has a limited “shelf” life, some shorter, some longer.
 The best known and most sold flowers that wither in often overheated environment, are gerberas, in some cases also roses.
 In the medium life-time category we can find carnations, chrysanthemums and lilies, these last, or should last a little longer.
 Flowers that last the longest are exotic flowers, such as cymbidiums or anthuriums.

 So if you buy flowers for various occasions, you usually have a mix bouquet of flowers.
 And that's good, because we can assume that the bouquet will "fade progressively."
 How then can we positively influence the durability of bouquets?